-The following steps are a guide to the application process to obtain evidence of your Australian citizenship.
+The following steps are a guide to the application process to obtain proof or evidence of your Australian citizenship.
 You can apply if you ever had, or have been included in, a certificate that says you are an Australian citizen.

 If you think you might be an Australian citizen, but you are unsure of your Australian citizenship status, you can also apply.